mnemnion/orb/doc/md/Orbit/header.md

 # Header metatable

- A specialized type of Node, used for first-pass ownership and all subsequent operations.
+ A specialized type of Node, used for first\-pass ownership and all subsequent operations\.

 ```lua
 local L = require "lpeg"